 The issues presented should be handled by each of the individual’s attorneys and the family court system.
 Too many parents try to take the law into their own hands or to determine how things should be, and that only causes problems in the long run.
 Not only will that type of reaction not stand in court, but it can also seriously damage the children and their relationships with each parent.

 The main concern in a divorce where children are involved is to maintain as much peace as possible.
 If you don’t see any way to work amicably with your spouse, the goal is to remember how much this situation will affect your kids.

 Take the time to follow the proper course of action and get the help you need, whether from a counselor, an experienced attorney, or a social liaison from the court system.
-If you are in the state of Alabama and need a family law firm on your side, contact us at the Charlotte Christian Law.
+If you are in the state of Alabama and need a family law firm on your side, contact us at the The Law Offices of Charlotte Christian and Associates.
 We can help you assess your situation and make the right choices for your divorce proceedings.
 Call us today!